While perusing Charles Faudree’s country French decorating books, I was enchanted by all of his pillows with appliques on the front.

 That wasn’t hard at all, was it?

-This pillow is the same size as the three I ordered from PillowCubes yesterday (see their exciting announcement!).
+This pillow is the same size as the three I ordered from PillowCubes yesterday.
 I shuffled through my scrap stash for more applique pieces and have plans for lots of pillows.
 (Remember, I’ll now have nine pillow inserts – yippee!)
 Isn’t it fun?

 Will you join me in making more of these fun pillows?